niva83/YADDUM/README.md

 - Resolve range (i.e., distance) from which the backscatter signal is coming from (*u_range*)
 - Point laser beams towards measurement points (*u_azimuth* and *u_elevation*)

+Similarly to the measurement points and atmospheric model users have access to the lidar information by executing `lidar_uncertainty.instruments` command.

-The last step is to call the method `calculate_uncertainty()` while specifying ids of lidars, measurement point, atmospheric and uncertainty model to be used for the calculations:
+The last step is to call the method `calculate_uncertainty()` and specify ids of lidars, measurement point, atmospheric and uncertainty model to be used for the calculations:
 ```
 lidar_uncertainty.calculate_uncertainty(['koshava', 'whittle'], 'mesh', 'pl_1',
                                         uncertainty_model='dual-Doppler')